-7 Simple Ways To Create A Restful Bedtime Routine
+7 Simple Ways To Create A Restful Bedtime Routine With ADHD

-A restful bedtime routine is a series of relaxing activities that help you prepare for sleep.
-In addition to helping you to wind down after work, they also train your brain that it’s time to get some rest.
+In addition to helping you wind down, they also train your brain that it’s time to get some rest.

 By following our simple routine from start to finish, we think you’ll feel calm, cosy and ready for restful sleep in no time.